 Pindone is an anticoagulant poison, similar in action to some rat poisons.
 It acts by reducing the blood clotting abilities of the body.
 To achieve this, a number of feeds over several days are needed.

 The poison normally takes effect about six days after the first bait is taken, but may take up to 14 days.

-Landholders who wish to lay their own bait must be instructed in the use of pindone, and must hold a Agricultural Spray Permit under the provisions of section 29 of the
+Landholders who wish to lay their own bait must be instructed in the use of pindone, and must hold an Agricultural Spray Permit

-Landholders are required to notify their neighbours and post signs when Pindone baits are laid.
+Landholders must notify their neighbours and post signs when pindone baits are laid.

-Pindone is a liquid, which is issued for field use as a 2.5 per cent concentration of active ingredient (a.i.) and mixed with bait by a Regional Invasive Species Management Officer to give a final concentration of 0.025 per cent (a.i.).
+Pindone is a liquid, which is issued for field use as a 2.5 per cent concentration of active ingredient (a.i.) and mixed with bait by an Biosecurity Inspector or authorised person to give a final concentration of 0.025 per cent (a.i.).
 The most common baits used are carrots and oats.
-Oats are not as effective in some circumstances, particularly when there is abundant green field available.
+Oats are not as effective in some circumstances, particularly when there is abundant green feed available.

-Commercially produced pindone products contain a green dye.
-Colouring of the bait reduces its attractiveness to birdlife.
+Commercially produced pindone products contain a green dye to reduce its attractiveness to birds.